 Hi friends!
-So today (yesterday now I suppose), I came across an article that frankly, made me sick.
+Recently I came across an article that frankly, made me sick.
 And now I’m FIRED UP about it, because it was oh-so-wrong!
-This article was found on a VERY popular wedding website, under the category of “Wedding Planning”.
+This article was published on a VERY popular wedding website, under the category of “Wedding Planning”.
 True, it was dated from a few years ago- in fact, it’s from back in 2009, which is when I got married.
-But while things in the wedding world have changed since then, they definitely haven’t changed enough for what this article highlighted to be overlooked!
+But while things in the wedding world have changed since then, they definitely haven’t changed enough for what this article highlighted to be true today!

 Side note: I myself was a VERY curious bride.
 I wanted to know all of my options for how to do things, what the right and wrong ways were, and when I needed to do them.
 But I was also extremely timid.
 I didn’t know what things were supposed to cost.
 I didn’t have someone to tell me beforehand what they had spent on their own wedding rentals and services.
 I didn’t have enough information to be well-informed.
 And so, I approached this uncertain territory with one fact that I knew for sure: the wedding vendors were the ones who knew best (for the most part) because this was what they did for a living!
 As it turned out, I still didn’t have all the answers after my wedding, which is why I took a wedding planning class, worked in the wedding industry, and am now here sharing my insight with you all! :)

 Well here’s what I think…

 So let’s put this bad word, negotiation, into “real world” perspective, shall we?
 (Because for some reason, we all tend to forget that wedding vendors are real people and real businesses- I was 100% guilty of this myself!)

 Negotiating with a wedding vendor about their services would be equivalent to…